qtremors/eshopper/README.md

 # EShopper - Django E-commerce Platform

 EShopper is a feature-rich e-commerce platform built with Django.
-It provides a complete online shopping experience, from browsing products to a secure checkout process.
+It provides a complete online shopping experience, from Browse products to a secure checkout process.
 This project is designed to be a robust and scalable solution for online retail.

 ## Features